How to Manage Remote Teams?

 Potential Solutions

-5. Use scheduling software that allows you to schedule shifts for each team member and get alerts if they haven’t started tracking time during that window.
-You’ll also get email alerts if a shift is abandoned or missed altogether, ensuring that teams are working when they say they will and avoiding downtime for your business.
+- Use scheduling software that allows you to schedule shifts for each team member and get alerts if they haven’t started tracking time during that window.
+You'll also get email alerts if a shift is abandoned or there are missed shifts altogether, ensuring that teams are working when they say they will and avoiding downtime for your business.

 Must read: